 Recently, geysers of water were discovered on Europa, proving that it has liquid water below the ice layer.

 Plans are being drawn-up to explore Europa and/or Ganymede as they may be ideal sites for life to have evolved and to currently exist.
 For more on Europa, go here.
-A recent mission (launched in August, arrival in 2016), Juno, will probe the gravity of Jupiter and its moons.
+A recent mission (arrived in orbit July 5th, 2016), Juno, will probe the gravity of Jupiter and its moons.

-The final Gallilean satellite is Callisto, with a radius of 2400 km, it has one of the most battered surfaces of any object in the solar system:
+The final Gallilean satellite is Callisto, with a radius of 2400 km, about the same size as Mercury (but only 1/3 its mass).
+It has one of the most battered surfaces of any object in the solar system: